 Rim Drive by Trolley

 Another way to experience Rim Drive and avoid navigating traffic on your own, is to board a trolley at Rim Village.
-An experienced trolley captain drives the 33 winding miles around the lake with a minimum of five stops along the way.
-Each trolley tour lasts two hours.
-A park ranger is on board each tour narrating stories about park history and the landscape.
+An experienced trolley captain drives the 33 winding miles around the lake.
+A park ranger narrates stories about park history and the landscape.
+Each trolley tour lasts two hours with a minimum of five stops along the way at significant overlooks.

 To Tow or Not to TowLarge recreational vehicles, buses, and vehicles with a tow, are permitted on Rim Drive, but could have difficulty navigating the drive due to these circumstances, especially during high visitation.